 Here are a few of my favorite quirky rituals of famous writers from Currey’s book:

 Simone de Beauvoir kept a daily routine like clockwork: tea first thing, write until one p.m., visit with Jean-Paul Sartre or other friends in the afternoon, and back to the writing desk at five p.m.
 Beauvoir was so accustomed to her routine that she had trouble taking vacations––she got bored and antsy and wanted to get back to work.

 Truman Capote was particularly quirky in his routine.
-He called himself a “completely horizontal author.
-I can’t think unless I’m lying down, either in bed or stretched out on a couch and with a cigarette and coffee handy.”
+He called himself a “completely horizontal author.”
+He had to be lying down, either on the couch or in bed, with coffee and cigarettes close at hand to think clearly.
 But this was the least strange of all his certainty anchors.
 Capote couldn’t begin or end his work on a Friday (I kinda relate to this).
 He was also highly superstitious about numbers and wouldn’t dial the phone or stay in a hotel room if the numbers added up to an unlucky digit.

 How to Drop Certainty Anchors When The Path Is Unclear

 It’s easy to think you need a detailed morning routine complete with a five-mile run and yoga to benefit from certainty anchors.
 As we’ve seen from eminent writers above, a certainty anchor can be as simple as lying down or choosing the right writing space––like a hotel room or your basement.

 Certainty anchors vary person to person, writer to writer.
 A certainty anchor can have everything to do with writing, or it can be as simple as making tea and listening to your favorite song.
 It can be one action (or many) that you perform religiously, and this alone grounds you.
 Once grounded in your ritual, it’s the slightest bit easier to drift off into uncharted waters.